butopen/butopen.com/src/blog/001-design-of-ssonext/index.md

 What we have noticed is that every time we create a new project from scratch, we need to include a user management system for **authentication and authorization**.

-There are several products for SSO (Single Sign On), but none met our needs:
+There are several products for SSO (Single Sign-On), but none met our needs:

 1) can be integrated into a Front-end project with very few lines of code
-2) Open source (of course 😉 )
+2) Open-source (of course 😉 )
 3) Extendable with plugins
 4) Activated in a few seconds on the cloud or on-premise